JSON Web Tokens (JWT) in Java

 What is JWT?

-JWT is an open standard (RFC 7519) for the secure exchange of information in the form of a JSON object, and because messages are digitally signed, the information inside can be trusted.
+JWT (JSON Web Token) is an open standard (RFC 7519) designed for securely exchanging information in the form of a JSON object.
+With JWT, messages are digitally signed, ensuring that the enclosed information can be trusted.
+This secure exchange allows for the reliable and tamper-proof transmission of data.

 Link to the standard documentation: RFC 7519